Krysten Godfrey Maddocks

 For Lisa O'Malley, a blind student who aspires to be an English teacher, assistive technology translates written text into speech.
 O'Malley does not use a Braille keyboard.
 Instead, she relies on a software program called Job Access With Speech, or JAWS, to translate Word documents and PDFs into speech.
 She also works with staff from the SNHU Disability Resource Center (DRC) to ensure that her course materials can be translated by the JAWS program.

 "I use the JAWS program to complete my assignments because the amazing, persistent, wonderful, and selfless staff of the DRC and my fantastic advisor Kate take the links that I can't open and translate them into Word documents.
 Once that happens, JAWS can read exactly what you would see on the screen.
-This works in the other programs, too, including Blackboard and mySNHU," O'Malley said.
+This works in the other programs, too, including SNHU's online learning environment and mySNHU," O'Malley said.

 Demita Furnner, director of the Disabilities Resource Center and Assistive Technology, said her staff of nine develops appropriate accommodations and materials in an alternate format to support students with disabilities.
 But they also help connect students with the right online assistive technology tools help to them most appropriately access course materials.
 The DRC opened in 2014 to help support the growing number of students taking online classes.